tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 specialization of `utf_iterator` (if `common_range<V>`), or otherwise the sentinel value for `V`.

-This gives `r | as_utfN` some nice properties that are consistent.
+This gives `r | as_utfN` some nice, consistent properties.
 With the exception of `empty_view<T>{} | as_utfN`, the following are always true:

 - `r | as_utfN` produces well-formed UTF.
 Since the default `ErrorHandler`